gabrielmcoelho/textEditor/README.md

 # Looqbox Editor

 Looqbox editor is a code editor based in javascript.
-It uses Prism for highlight syntax and it is **CSP compliant**, which makes it a really good option since almost all other open source code editors don't work well when CSP headers are enabled.
-The editor can be easily embedded in your application, only requiring you to set up some prism configurations.
+It uses [Prism](https://prismjs.com/index.html "Prism") for highlight syntax and it is [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy "Content-Security-Policy") **compliant**, which makes it a really good option since almost all other open source code editors don't work well when CSP directives are enabled.
+The editor can be easily embedded in your application, only requiring you to set up some prism configurations beforehand.

 ## Embedding the editor

 To start using the editor in your application, first make sure you have jquery in your dependencies.
-Then, you need to configure Prism and download the configuration file after.
+Then, you need to configure Prism to setup the languages and plugins you want for highlighting.

 ### Prism configuration